 Walk-through observations are unannounced classroom visitations that help provide a supervisor with supplemental information about an educator's performance.
-Walk-through observations are usually shorter in duration than a scheduled observation, and should be considered formative.
+Walk-through observations are usually shorter in duration than a scheduled observation.
 A written summary of a walk-through observation will be provided.
 A follow-up conference may be scheduled at either the educator's or the supervisor's request.
 Walk-through observation forms will become part of the educator's personnel file.